Yu Ge, Ruibin tuning

 Music15

-Timings follow the recording on my CD; 聽錄音 listen with my transcription.
+Timings follow the recording on my CD; 聽錄音 listen with my revised transcription (compare original).

-Compare with my video recording and new transcription (links there also to my video of the sung prelude).
+See also my video recording with the new transcription (links there also to my video of the sung prelude).

-This Illustrated Yu Ge Scroll has 18 images connected to the standard tuning Yu Ge.
+This illustrated Yu Ge Scroll has 18 images but they are connected to the standard tuning Yu Ge.

 00.00 1.
 Clouds over the Xiao and Xiang rivers